kfei/angular-material-seed/README.md

-This is my Angular Material application development seed.
+This is a Docker image for my Angular Material application development.

 ## Binaries